• Skip to main content

 I’ve had a lot of luck when combining equal parts of ingredients (like with this fantastic mezcal old fashioned) and I figured I’d give that a shot here, add a little bit of simple syrup, and see if it worked.

 A few weeks later, I was flipping through the NoMad Cocktail book.
-The NoMad Bar in NYC is another one of our favorite cocktail bars in the world, and is just as inventive as the Dead Rabbit.
+The NoMad Bar in NYC was one of my all time favorite bars before it closed, and had some equally inventive drinks as the Dead Rabbit.

 The NoMad Cocktail Book hits that perfect balance of wildly unique drinks, that are still accessible for home bartenders to make at home.
 There are some simple classics, and some that are more involved, and it's this balance that makes it one of my favorite cocktail books out there.